kolkhis/tech-notes/linux/tools/kafka.md

 ### Scrape Kafka with Promtail

-You can scrape Kafka logs just like any other logs using Promtail (or alloy, or any other log collector).
+We can scrape Kafka logs just like any other logs using Promtail (or alloy, or any other log collector).
 A promtail config for scraping kafka:
 ```yaml